 Learn about the names of Spanish Food and Typical Sayings about Food

-One of the many reasons I love Spain is that life generally revolves around food.
+One of the many reasons I love Spain is because life generally revolves around food.
 If you are not actually eating, then you are usually talking about what you will or have eaten.
 I love to eavesdrop on conversations as I sit and enjoy a coffee or walk down the street.
 Nine times out of ten people are talking about food.
 So here are some good Spanish food vocabulary and Sayings to either just enjoy or to use in future travels.

 1. Me he puesto como el Kiko.